posthtml/posthtml-hash/README.md

 ### Node.js

-The recommended usage is to hash static assets in your post-build process using Node.js.
+The recommended usage of this plugin is to incorporate it in your post-build process.

 Let's say that you use Rollup to bundle and minify your CSS and JavaScript.
 The template `index.html` is copied to the `build` folder.

-A post-build script could look like:

 ```js
 // postbuild.js